abhay-ramesh/pushduck/GOLD.md

-No, **next-s3-uploader** is not at the same DX standard as Uploadthing, tRPC, Drizzle, Prisma, or Zod.
+No, **pushduck** is not at the same DX standard as Uploadthing, tRPC, Drizzle, Prisma, or Zod.
 Here's a detailed comparison:

 ## Current DX Level: **6/10** 📊